 The outreach models we create are varied, touching upon many needs and solutions.
 Some of the models are simple; others are complex.
 Some are urban, others are not; but perhaps worthy of consideration in our communities.
 The mix is educational for all of us, and most importantly, for our youth, the next generation to take the lead.

 Kindergarten teachers identified animals as the starting point for a community leadership role.

 “Therapy animals can provide physical, psychological, and emotional benefits to those they interact with, typically in facility settings such as healthcare, assisted living, and schools.
 While most frequently dogs, therapy animals can include other domesticated species such as cats, equines, and rabbits, to name a few.
 These pets are evaluated on their ability to safely interact with a wide range of populations, and their handlers are trained in best practices to ensure effective interactions that support animal welfare.
 Therapy animal handlers may volunteer their time to visit with their animals in the community, or they may be practitioners who utilize the power of the human-animal bond in professional settings.”
 Pet Partners

 What would happen if every school district adopted an endangered species?
-What if school districts combined efforts where necessary and coordinated their efforts with organizations researching these needs; to understand the need, work toward the solution until health was re-established and attention could be turned to another need?
+What if school districts combined efforts where necessary and coordinated their efforts with organizations researching these needs to understand the need and work toward the solution until health was re-established and attention could be turned to another need?